tiennynyle/homemadefood/README.md

 ```

 ### Frontend
-- Installing dependencies and to run the front-end, run:
+- To install dependencies and to run the front-end, in another terminal,locate to the project folder and run:

 ```
-cd homemadefood
+cd front_end

 npm install